ISWARYA-hash8/Eatoos-From-cravings-to-comfort-Swiggy-clone-/README.md

-# 🍔 FoodieGo - Frontend Food Delivery App
+# 🍔EATOOS - Frontend Food Delivery App

-FoodieGo is a frontend-only food delivery web app that allows users to browse restaurants, explore menus, add items to cart, and view an order summary.
+ Eatoos is a frontend-only food delivery web app that allows users to browse restaurants, explore menus, add items to cart, and view an order summary.

 ---